Excel VBA to Display Message Box for 5 Seconds

 inserting VBA code in VBA window

-You can run the code at this point by pressing F5 or by choosing the Macro window from the Developer tab.
-Following are the results, with the MsgBox indicating the data type of the chosen cells and displaying for five seconds.
+Following are the results, with the MsgBox displaying the data type of the chosen cells for five seconds.

 display selected cell’s data type for 5 seconds